When soul-soothing warmth, healthy meals, and dead-easy, hands-off cooking is in order, this Crock Pot Chicken and Rice

 The rotisserie crock pot chicken and rice soup method will save a bit of time because you can shred the chicken in advance while the rest of the soup is cooking; that said, since the chicken is done cooking at the same time as the rice, the time savings is not huge, and I think you’d miss out on some of the additional flavor the chicken adds to the soup while it cooks.
 I’ll leave the choice up to you!

 - Chicken Stock.
 While this is a broth-based chicken and rice soup, it actually uses chicken stock.
 The two terms are often used interchangeably, but the method to prepare them is different, as are the results.
 Compared to chicken broth used in this Chicken and Rice Casserole, chicken stock has a richer flavor and creamier mouth feel.
 (You can find a full explanation of the differences between stock and broth in my Crock Pot Chicken Noodle Soup).

 You can certainly make this chicken and rice soup with chicken broth if that’s what you have on hand, but the way I tested the recipe (and what I recommend) is to use regular chicken stock, either store bought or homemade.

 Craving a creamy chicken and rice soup instead?
 Check out my crock pot Creamy Chicken and Wild Rice Soup!

 - Fresh Vegetables.
 I added extra carrots and celery.
-If you’d like even more vegetables, you can stir frozen peas in at the end as well.
+If you’d like even more vegetables, you can stir frozen peas in at the end as well, just like I do in Turkey Soup.
 The warmth of the crock pot will heat them right up!

 - Thyme.
 A handful of fresh herbs does wonders for a soup’s flavor.
 It’s really worth it to seek out fresh in this recipe.
 As a bonus, you can use any leftovers for garnish.